-Dome 224 is approximately 110 ft long and 60 ft wide, with a peak height of 26 ft.
+Dome 224 is approximately 110 ft long and 60 ft wide, with a peak height of 26 ft and was built of an aluminum framework of trusses covered with tension-fitted ultraviolet resistant, fire-retardant coated, polyester fabric and was anchored to the permitted unit with drift pins and anchor bolts.
 It is equipped with a single-panel roll-up door at the north end and four personnel doors to allow adequate access by vehicles and by personnel.
-A 1-ft, 8-inch wide by 2-ft, 4-inch deep concrete ring wall designed for secondary containment of liquids surrounds the interior of Dome 224.
+A 1-ft, 8-inch wide by 2-ft, 4-inch deep concrete ring wall originally designed for secondary containment of liquids surrounding the interior of Dome 224.
 The asphalt floor is sloped 0.5% towards a concrete sump in the center of the dome.
 The floor, sump, and curbs are lined with a double layer of HDPE to contain any liquids that might accumulate.